Percolation-Labs/percolate/README.md

   'deepseek-chat')
 ```

-When you interact with language models in Percolate, conversations are naturally logged in your instance for audit, analysis and optimization.
+When you interact with language models in Percolate, conversations are logged in your instance for audit, analysis and optimization.
-We create new `Session` entries with user questions and then track each `AIResponse`, which may include tool calls and evaluations.
-One of the things Percolate is useful for is _resuming_ and replaying sessions or getting a better understanding of the payloads that are sent to LLM Apis.
+We create new `Session` records with user questions and track each `AIResponse`, which may include tool calls and evaluations.
+One of the ways Percolate is useful is for _resuming_ and replaying sessions or getting a better understanding of the payloads that are sent to LLM Apis.

-***Outside the database, use your preferred language***
+**Outside the database, use your preferred language**

-Percolate focuses on building agents in the data tier.
+Percolate focuses on building agents from the data tier.
 But you can use Python too.
 To create a Python agent (and also register it in the database) follow the example below.
 Below you will see an example of adding an agent that uses the `get_pet_findByStatus` function - (we show how to register functions and apis below) -

 ```python